-At the time of admission to the College, each student will be assigned a nine-digit identification number and student user name to be used throughout the time of enrollment.
-This student user name is the first portion of the student email address-for example jsmith5000@student.westgatech.edu.
-It is used for the single sign on authentication process for Banner Web course registration, and Blackboard for online course access student email, and in many other situations as students' primary means of access to their academic and financial aid records.
+At the time of admission to the College, each student is assigned a nine-digit identification number and username to be used throughout enrollment.
+The student username is their email address, for example, jsmith5000@student.westgatech.edu.
+The student email address is used for the single sign-on authentication process for Banner Web, Blackboard, student email, and other situations as students' primary means of access to their academic and financial aid records.